madinamm/Data-Science-projects/Airbnb/2024-12-28-blog-post-struggling-with-pricing-in-Airbnb.md

 ## Where We Can Improve

 Luxury listings throw off predictions.
-Expanding the model to include more qualitative factors (like location) could help.
+Expanding the model to include more qualitative factors could help.

 Beyond Amsterdam – Applying this to listings in other cities could reveal broader insights.